generic-ebpf/generic-ebpf/benchmark/README.md

 We compared Linux's native map and generic-ebpf (with ebpf-dev) map on FreeBSD for each benchmark types.
-We measured performance for 3 map implementation and for each of them, we measured with/without KPTI(Kernel Page Table Isolation), because Linux's bpf(2) or our ebpf\_dev calls systemcall for each map operation (update/delete/lookup) and this is very systemcall-heavy workload.
+We measured performance for 3 map implementation and for each of them, we measured with/without KPTI(Kernel Page Table Isolation), because since Linux's bpf(2) or our ebpf\_dev calls systemcall for each map operation (update/delete/lookup), this is very systemcall-heavy workload.
 We were interested in how it affects performance.

 ### Setup